 Life as a family nurse practitioner: career profile

-U.S. News and World Report ranked nurse practitioner #4 on its 2018 list of the 100 best jobs in America.
+U.S. News and World Report ranked nurse practitioner #2 on its 2021 list of Best Health Care Jobs and #3 on its list of the 100 best jobs in America.
 It ranks so highly, in part, because of the tremendous job satisfaction FNP-trained nurses report as they gain more and more autonomy as primary healthcare providers.
 The annual report also factors in growth potential, work-life balance and salary.

 Increasingly, FNPs are providing services for which patients would have historically waited weeks to see a physician, especially in rural areas where there is a shortage of primary family practice providers.